Blue Campus

 A review of how the concept of Zero Emissions, The Blue Economy, Blue Innovations evolved and have been converted into concrete initiatives on all continents.

-A selected review of implemented projects based on the “Solutions Book Series” that already include plastics, coffee, light and diapers.
+A selected review of implemented projects based on the “Solutions Book Series” that already include plastics, coffee, paper and diapers.

 Convergence of Blue Technologies